miho/VLiceneHeaderUtil/README.md

 =================

-Allows to automatically change license headers of a file based on a template.
+Allows to automatically change license headers of `.java` source files based on a template.

 ## Requirements: